alttch/bma-info/eva3/integrations/unipi.rst

 .. code:: shell

-   curl geteva.cc | sudo sh /dev/stdin -a --force-os raspbian
+   curl https://pub.bma.ai/eva3/install | sudo sh /dev/stdin -a --force-os raspbian

 It's also recommended to double-check is UTF-8 locale supported properly and if no - reconfigure it with